Emmitt Smith: 1987 season

 Smith accepted an athletic scholarship to attend the University of Florida in Gainesville, where he played for coach Galen Hall's Gators for three seasons (1987–1989).
 He did not start the first two games of his college career in the fall of 1987, but made the most of his opportunities in a second-week rout of Tulsa in which he gained 109 yards on just ten carries, including a 66-yard touchdown run.
 That performance earned him a spot in the starting lineup the following week in the Gators' SEC opener against Alabama at Legion Field.

 In his first collegiate start, Smith promptly broke Florida's 57-year-old all-time single game rushing record held by Red Bethea, carrying 39 times for 224 yards and two touchdowns as the Gators upset the Crimson Tide.
 Smith went on to break the 1,000-yard barrier in the seventh game of his freshman season, the fastest any running back had ever broken that barrier to begin his college career.
-He finished the season with 1,341 yards, was named SEC and National Freshman of the Year, and was ninth in the balloting for the Heisman Trophy.
+He finished the season with 229 carries for 1,341 yards and 13 touchdowns.
+He was named SEC and National Freshman of the Year, and was ninth in the balloting for the Heisman Trophy.
+He earned the most votes for an underclassman with the eight finishing ahead of him being seniors.